Last updated: June 19, 2026

 Modern web apps are Single Page Applications (SPAs): the app loads once, and subsequent navigation produces Page Transition events.
 A Page Load event appears when a user first opens the app, or when they hard-refresh the page.
 In the session timeline, Page Loads are displayed as a full circle and Page Transitions as a line.

-Use the Event Table
+Use the Web Events Table

 The Page Views table shows: